prataprc/prataprc.github.io/_posts/2013-05-18-blog-with-pagd.md

 pip install --upgrade virtualenv
 ```

-I hope that in coming future linux distributions will have python-3.x by
+I hope that in coming future Linux distributions will have python-3.x by
 default and comes with `pip` pre-installed, in which case executing
 `sudo pip install virtualenv` should suffice.
 Let us now create a virtual
 environment to play with `pagd`.